 - Support View: Support tool integration

 - SuccessScore: Understand customer success score

 Custify is a customer success software tailored for B2B SaaS business.
 It helps to better meet customers’ needs, reducing churn and increasing lifetime value.
 Custify helps to understand product usage and consolidates data from CRMs, support platforms, billing and payment gateways, and other systems in one place.

 Relevant customer success KPIs and client interactions are displayed in an easy-to-understand dashboard.
-Custify also identifies customers who get stuck during onboarding, those whose trial is about to expire, and those whose usage has decreased.
+Custify also identifies customers who get stuck during Learn more about employee training and support, those whose trial is about to expire, and those whose usage has decreased.
 This lets customer success managers reach out proactively and efficiently.
 With its sophisticated automation engine all low-touch workflows can be automated as well.

 Features from Custify include:

 - Customer 360 view: Get all the customer data from your CRM, support, billing, and other systems in one place.

 - Growth: Automatically identify growth, renewal, and upsell opportunities.